stefanovic000/stefanovic000.github.io/_posts/2025-07-07-extracting_earth.md

 	[https://download.blender.org/release/Blender2.93/](https://download.blender.org/release/Blender2.93/)

-	You will need this on windows 64 bit system:
+	You will need this on Windows 64 bit system:

 	**blender-2.93.0-windows-x64.msi**

-[^3]: You can download exact microsoft edge version on bottom of this page:
+[^3]: You can download exact Microsoft Edge version on bottom of this page:

 	[https://www.microsoft.com/en-us/edge/business/download?form=MA13FJ](https://www.microsoft.com/en-us/edge/business/download?form=MA13FJ)

 	This is the latest version at the moment I am writing at, and it is the version that worked.
-There is possibilty

-	that version of microsoft edge is not important.
+There is possibility that version of Microsoft Edge is not important.

-	Previously I tried using google chrome, but it didn't work.
+	Previously I tried using Google Chrome, but it didn't work.